Alexia Putellas: Recognitions and namesakes

+Media depictions of Putellas

-A mural depicting Putellas as Superwoman, over the slogan "follow your dreams" and a lilac background to represent feminism, was painted by Italian neo-pop artist TVBoy in the neighbourhood of Gràcia in Barcelona, a place of iconic street art and architecture, debuting on Father's Day in March 2022.
-TVBoy said that his young daughter telling him she was inspired to be a footballer was one reason for the mural, so that it can inspire more girls.
-The location previously featured a different TVBoy mural, of Argentine footballer Diego Maradona.
-The mural of Putellas has received many visits but, despite the popularity of Putellas and the mural in Barcelona, has been vandalised.
-In June 2022, TVBoy shared that he was fixing it personally with the message "haters, we never surrender".
-It was then defaced with graffiti of lesbophobic slurs and misogynistic comments in January 2023, being restored by TVBoy again in February.
+Follow my dreams, a mural depicting Putellas as Superwoman, was painted by Italian neo-pop artist TVBoy in the neighbourhood of Gràcia in 2022.
+It was partially inspired by TVBoy's young daughter telling him she wanted to be a footballer like Putellas, and debuted on Father's Day in March 2022, with TVBoy saying that he hoped the mural would inspire more girls.
+The mural of Putellas has received many visits but, despite the popularity of both Putellas and the mural in their city, has also been vandalised.
+In January 2023 it was defaced with graffiti of lesbophobic slurs and misogynistic comments, being restored by TVBoy again in February.

 At the Globe Soccer Awards in Dubai in 2021, an image of Putellas – named Women's Player of the Year at the ceremony – was displayed on the Burj Khalifa, the first time a woman's image has been displayed on the building.
-In 2022, artwork of Putellas (combining her head and a golden ball) was included in the "Fútbol.
+Artwork depicting her (combining her head and a golden ball) was included in the 2022 "Fútbol.
 Arte.
 Iconos.
-En ese orden." exhibit of famous footballers at the Casa Seat in Barcelona; later that year, a wax figure of Putellas was added to the Barcelona wax museum.
+En ese orden." exhibit of famous footballers at the Casa Seat in Barcelona and, later that year, a wax figure of her was added to the Barcelona wax museum.
 Both of Putellas' Ballons d'Or are on display in the FC Barcelona Museum.

+In 2022, Putellas was given an overall rating of 92 in the football simulation video game FIFA 23, the highest rating in the game for any player, including men.
+When the franchise rebranded in 2023, releasing EA Sports FC 24 as the next installment, Putellas had the joint-highest overall rating, at 91.
+Her player card's total statistics in FC 24 made her the highest-rated Ultimate Team player in the history of the franchise; as the first game with women's players available in Ultimate Team mode, Putellas' rating received some criticism from gamers who do not watch women's football.

 The first song on Brazilian band Skank's 2014 album Velocia is a tribute to Putellas.
-Titled "Alexia", it was inspired by her viral goal in the 2013 Copa de la Reina final and compares her to global icons Jimi Hendrix, Elvis Presley, and Messi, and Catalan icons Antoni Gaudí and Joan Miró, as well as commenting on her physical beauty and her style of play.
+Titled "Alexia", it was inspired by her viral goal in the 2013 Copa de la Reina final and compares her to global icons including Messi, and Catalan icons Antoni Gaudí and Joan Miró, as well as commenting on her style of play.
 The band visited Putellas in Barcelona to play her the song and seek her approval before releasing it.
-The gymnasium at her former school is named for her.
-After winning the Ballon d'Or in 2021, her hometown of Mollet announced plans to rename their football pitch after her; she turned this down after initially accepting, saying that she wanted the pitch to continue honouring the Gonzalvo brothers (Juli, Josep, and Marià, after whom it was originally named), fellow Barcelona footballers from Mollet.
-For International Women's Day 2023, the viewpoint (mirador) overlooking historic Romanesque monuments in Sant Joan les Fonts was named for Putellas.
+The 2023 song "Alexia Putellas" by Ochoa featuring Laüra Bonsai is also named for her.

-In 2019, Putellas spoke out against prison sentences for Catalan independence leaders in the aftermath of the 2017 Catalan independence referendum, saying the sentences were "not the solution."
-She was part of the Madrid Pride parade for Madrid lesbian bar Fulanita de Tal in 2019, with Jennifer Hermoso.
-For Holy Week 2022, Easter monas depicting Putellas in some way were the most popular design of mona in Catalonia, overtaking Messi designs.
+For Holy Week 2022, Easter monas depicting her in some way were the most popular design of mona in Catalonia, overtaking Messi designs.